CristinaMoraru/VIRIDIC/README.md

 # VIRIDIC
 VIRIDIC (Virus Intergenomic Distance Calculator) computes pairwise intergenomic distances/similarities amongst viral genomes.
+VIRIDIC is available at www.viridic.icbm.de as a web-service or a singularity package.
+In addition, the R language source code can be accessed from this repository.
+If you use VIRIDIC, please cite: Moraru, C., Varsani, A., and Kropinski, A.M.
+(2020) VIRIDIC – a novel tool to calculate the intergenomic similarities of prokaryote-infecting viruses.
+Viruses 12(11). https://doi.org/10.3390/v12111268

 This repository contains:
 - the source code for the stand-alone VIRIDIC, written in R
-- the source code for the shiny-app, which provides a graphical user interface for the standa-lone VIRIDIC
+- the source code for the shiny-app, which provides a graphical user interface for the standa-alone VIRIDIC

 ## How to install VIRIDIC